 Agentes makes Turistas look like a tourist bureau commercial

-SAO PAULO, Brazil -- As the flap continues here over the B-grade horror film, Turistas, an even more controversial movie is about to be released.
-Agentes will be released into distribution sometime next month and is expected to set a new level of anxiety among the world's travelers.
+SAO PAULO, Brazil — As the flap continues here over the B-grade horror film, Turistas, Agentes, an even more controversial movie, is about to be released into distribution sometime next month and is expected to set a new level of anxiety among the world’s travelers.

-While Turistas has plenty of blood and guts—and plenty of T and A, too—Agentes proves to be much more frightening as this true-to-life horror flick documents the escapades of those who the hospitality industry euphemistically refer to as "customer service agents."
+Turistas has plenty of blood and guts—and plenty of T and A too—but Agentes proves to be much more frightening as this true-to-life horror flick documents the escapades of those who the hospitality industry euphemistically refer to as "customer service agents."

 The movie stars Madison Gratten as Jennifer, a mean-spirited hotel clerk and Sean Whitkeson as Brian, Jennifer's roommate and an even more devilish airline gate agent.
 At every turn, the film graphically illustrates how this couple of low-paid low-lives can ruin property, careers, families and even send otherwise composed travelers into psychotherapy.

-In one rather disturbing scene Brian (played by Whitkeson) assigns a seat to an elderly woman who he feels has "dissed" him by asking him to give her a seat assignment while he was chatting with other agents behind the counter.
+For instance, in one rather disturbing scene, Brian (played by Whitkeson) assigns a seat to an elderly woman who he feels has "dissed" him by asking him to give her a seat assignment while he was chatting with other agents behind the counter.
 Brian obliges but then seats the woman between a mother carrying an infant on her lap and a loser with terminal body odor.
 Then he sends the woman's checked luggage to Istanbul.